Kitesurfing the Great Barrier Reef

 Learn to kitesurf

-If you are ever going to get first class treatment learning to Kitesurf its here at Aroona on the sand banks of the Great Barrier Reef.
+If you are ever going to get first class treatment learning to kitesurf its here at Aroona on the sand banks of the Great Barrier Reef.
 We will take you to locations with no trees, objects or other people to worry about.
-With the support of our inflatable tender to follow you with an experienced kite instructor and give direct instructions and assistance you will be on the outer reef in no time.
+With the support of our inflatable tender to follow you, with an experienced kite instructor on board to give direct instructions and assistance, you will be on the outer reef in no time.